Altai-man/docs.raku.org/README.md

 [here](https://github.com/Altai-man/Pod-To-HTML/commit/456c210614c2b682ff20caa5ae9927994f9811aa) etc
 it is clearly not enough.

-As an ultimate temporary solution we simply cache pages on first run.
+As the ultimate temporary solution we simply cache all pages on first run.
-For dev environment it is not so important and caching is not applied, for production environment it is.
+For dev environment it is not so important and the cache is not heated by the app, but for production environment should be.

 The cache heater is enabled if the `PRODUCTION_ENV` env variable is set.